-While the expectations may differ by Speciality or by Healthcare Provider, the selection of the right Partner is crucial in determining the success of the decision to outsource.
+While the expectations may differ by specialty or by Healthcare Provider, the selection of the right partner is crucial in determining the success of the decision to outsource.

 Step 1: Define your Critical Objectives for outsourcing FIRST

-While the objectives may differ by Specialty or by entity, it is important to clearly define the most critical objectives FIRST.
+While the objectives may differ by specialty or by entity, it is important to clearly define the most critical objectives FIRST.
 If you are outsourcing to secure a scare expertise that may significantly impact your business, while cost is an important consideration, it may not make the list of critical objectives.
-Clearly defined objectives allows for the selection of the right Partner that could deliver on your objectives.
-Often Healthcare Providers would spend very little time defining its objectives and jump straight into selecting a partner, only to find out – more often than not- that they ended up with the wrong Partner.
+Clearly defined objectives allow for the selection of the right partner that could deliver on your objectives.
+Often Healthcare Providers would spend very little time defining its objectives and jump straight into selecting a partner, only to find out – more often than not- that they ended up with the wrong partner.

-Once the objectives are determined, it is important that the Healthcare Provider select the scope of Processes to be outsourced.
-It’s critical that this be done in keeping within the objectives that were previously defined.
-For example, a Healthcare Provide may end up incorrectly outsourcing it’s Claim billing process since the outsourcing Partner offered a lower price although the critical objective would have been to source a certified coder that would ensure the accurate and compliant coding of the claims – a resource the healthcare provider may have had challenges in recruiting due to his area of specialty.
+Once the objectives are determined, it is important that the Healthcare Provider select the scope of processes to be outsourced.
+It is critical that this be done in keeping within the objectives that were previously defined.
+For example, a Healthcare Provide may end up incorrectly outsourcing it’s claim billing process since the outsourcing partner offered a lower price although the critical objective would have been to source a certified coder that would ensure the accurate and compliant coding of the claims – a resource the healthcare provider may have had challenges in recruiting due to his area of specialty.